-GENERAL COURSE INFORMATION
+I. GENERAL COURSE INFORMATION

-- A. Course Description: (3:1:8) Prerequisite: AUMT 1407.
-Theory, operation, diagnosis, and repair of basic engine dynamics, ignition systems, and fuel delivery systems.
-Use of basic engine performance diagnostic equipment.
-May be taught manufacturer specific. - B. Course Goals/Objectives Theory, operation, diagnosis and repair of basic engine dynamics, ignition systems, and fuel delivery systems.
-Use of basic engine performance diagnostic equipment.
-May be taught manufacturer specific.
-Utilizing appropriate safety procedures, the student will explain engine dynamics; diagnose and repair ignition systems and fuel delivery systems; and demonstrate the proper use of basic performance diagnostic equipment - C Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below.
-A grade of a C or higher is required in AUMT 2417 in order to successfully complete this course. - D. Academic Integrity.
+- A. Course Description: (4:2:8) Prerequisite: AUMT 2417 or consent of instructor.
+This course is a study in the diagnosis and repair of emission systems, computerized engine performance systems, and advanced ignition and fuel systems, as well as proper use of advanced engine performance diagnostic equipment.
+This course may be taught manufacturer specific. - B. Course Goals/Objectives: Utilizing appropriate safety procedures, the student will explain the operation, diagnosis, and repair of emission control systems; describe the operation, diagnosis, and repair of computerized engine performance systems and advanced ignition and fuel systems; and demonstrate proper use of advanced engine performance diagnostic equipment. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in AUMT 2434 to successfully complete this course. - D. Academic Integrity.
 It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
 If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
 On some assignments working with others is encouraged. - E. SCANS and Foundation Skills.
 Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
-They include: Foundation Skills (F): 2, 3, 4, 6, 8, 9, 10, and 12.
+They include: Foundation Skills (F): 2, 3, 4, 6, 8, 9, 10,12.

 Competencies (C): 5, 7, 8, 15, 16, 17, 18, 19, 20.

 A complete list of SCANS competencies and foundation skills is attached at the end of this syllabus.

 F. Verification of Workplace Competencies-Technical Education Division.
-The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #'s AUMT 1366, or AUMT 2366).
-In addition the student will also be prepared to take the ASE Student Certification test for Engine Performance.
+The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366, AUMT 2366).
+In addition, the student will also be prepared to take the ASE Student Certification test for Engine Performance.

-SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS
+II SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS